-The irony of searching for a lost stream in Manhattan on a blazing hot day was not lost on those of us who took the recent Atlas Obscura tour with Undercity’s Steve Duncan, a “guerrilla” historian and urban explorer.
+The irony of searching for a lost stream in Manhattan was not lost on those of us who took an Atlas Obscura tour with Undercity’s Steve Duncan, a “guerrilla” historian and urban explorer.
 The tour followed the 1.5 mile route of the now buried Minetta Brook, which originally ran above ground in Greenwich Village.
 The stream flowed through the western section of Washington Square Park, which was then just a marsh and ran out to the Hudson River at what is now Charlton Street.

 Steve arrived wearing an orange mesh vest, a well-worn cap and nice leather shoes, ringed with bits of dried mud.
 The twenty of us stood at the Union Square Forever 21, listening to his introduction of the world under our feet.
 Rushing rivers under Union Square?
 Hard to imagine, we thought.
 Steve continued with an enthusiasm that wouldn’t flag over the course of three hours on the black tar streets of Manhattan.

 Our first stop was a Subway sandwich shop.
 Too late for lunch, I wondered what the deal was.
 We paused long enough for Steve to point out the first of dozens of manhole covers he would point to throughout the day.
 It was in the middle of the street, partially under a parked car, partially under a big MTA bus rumbling by.